ibm-cloud-docs/connected-trade-platform/white-paper.md

 * [Virtual Server Instances](/docs/vpc?topic=vpc-about-advanced-virtual-servers): When you provision an instance, you select a profile that matches the amount of memory and compute power that you need for the application that you plan to run on the instance.
 Instances are available on the x86 and s390x architectures.
 After you provision an instance, you control and manage those infrastructure resources.

-* [Power Virtual Servers](https://cloud.ibm.com/power/overview){: external}: For high density workloads, we offer Power Virtual Servers, which are based on the {{site.data.keyword.IBM_notm}} Power processor technology that offers significant performance improvement over x86.
+* [Power Virtual Servers](https://cloud.ibm.com/power/overview){: external}: For high density workloads, {{site.data.keyword.IBM_notm}} offers Power Virtual Servers, which are based on the {{site.data.keyword.IBM_notm}} Power processor technology that offers significant performance improvement over x86.

 ### {{site.data.keyword.redhat_openshift_notm}}
 {: #logical-architecture-RedHat-OpenShift}